mandober/enwars/README.md

 Each time this parameter is referenced, a random integer between 0 and 32767 is generated.
 Assigning a value to this variable seeds the random number generator.

 ## READLINE_LINE
-The contents of the Readline line buffer, for use with ‘bind -x’ (see Bash Builtins).
+The contents of the Readline line buffer, for use with 'bind -x' (see Bash Builtins).

 ## READLINE_POINT
-The position of the insertion point in the Readline line buffer, for use with ‘bind -x’ (see Bash Builtins).
+The position of the insertion point in the Readline line buffer, for use with 'bind -x' (see Bash Builtins).

 ## REPLY
 The default variable for the read builtin.